Eva Moseley: Affiliations

-Publications
+Selected publications

 Moseley's writings have been cited by other archivists and scholars researching women in history.
 In her work, Moseley often considers the impact of feminism on history and archives and reflects the uncertainty of women's history when it was still a new field.
 However, she embraces the new field of women's history as "a welcome challenge, rather than an irritating distraction from collecting and research on the big names, female or male, of history."
 She notes the responsibility of archivists to preserve women's papers, while reluctant to be radical as an 'activist archivist.'